symopsio/examples/advanced/postgres_role_strategy/postgres_db/README.md

 # postgres-db

-This is a helper module that will set up a VPC and RDS instance that you can use for testing out the Sym Postgres integration.
+This is a helper module that will set up a VPC and RDS instance that you can use for testing out the Sym PostgreSQL integration.

 ## Reading the Database Configuration